Glossary_of_terminology

 Chatter marks: Marks made on boards during the planing or surfacing process when the material is milled.
 They occur perpendicular to the length of the board.
 Also referred to ‘skip planing’, ‘planer marks’ or ‘mill marks’, excessive “chatter” is a milling imperfection.
 Minor chatter marks can be sanded out.
 Deep chatter marks are typically ‘defected’ out of a board by cutting the board to a usable length.

 Composite decking: The name for wood plastic composite material (WPC).
 WPC is composed of a mixture of finely ground plastic (virgin or recycled) and finely ground wood particles, referred to as ‘wood flour’.
-Due to its microscopic size, wood flour is highly reactive to moisture, mold and mildew.
+Due to its microscopic size, wood flour is highly reactive to moisture, mold, and mildew.
 Unlike natural wood boards, composite decking has no graining and fiber strength, making it very weak with extremely low span capacity.

 Compressive strength: The measure of how strong a wood species is when put under stress along its length.